Polymorphism clones of homogeneous structures (Universal homogeneous polymorphisms and automatic homeomorphicity): Automatic homeomorphicity

 \subsection{About the second strategy}

-Our second strategy uses, apart from strong gate coverings, a technique from \cite{BodPinPon13}, that was used there in order to show automatic homeomorphicity of the polymorphism clone of the Rado graph.
+Our second strategy is relatively similar to the one from \cite{BodPinPon17}.
+The first step remains the same.
+For the second step, we use a recent result about countable saturated structures: \begin{proposition}[{\cite[Proposition 2.5]{PecPec17}}] Let $\bU$ be a countable saturated structure such that $\Aut(\bU)$ has a trivial center.
+Then every endomorphism of $\overline{\Aut(\bU)}$ that fixes $\Aut(\bU)$ element-wise, is the identity on $\overline{\Aut(\bU)}$. \end{proposition} \begin{corollary} Let $\bU$ be a countable saturated structure such that $\Aut(\bU)$ has a trivial center and such that $\Aut(\bU)$ has automatic homeomorphicity with respect to $\class{K}$.
+Then $\overline{\Aut(\bU)}$ has automatic homeomorphicity with respect to $\class{K}$, too. \end{corollary} \begin{proof} This is a direct consequence of Proposition~\ref{newcrit} and Proposition~\ref{embcriterion} . \end{proof} The rest of the second strategy uses, apart from strong gate coverings, a technique from \cite{BodPinPon17}, that was used there in order to show automatic homeomorphicity of the polymorphism clone of the Rado graph.
 We are going to make this technique applicable to a much wider class of relational structures.
 The key is going to be a topological version of Birkhoff's theorem due to Bodirsky and Pinsker: \begin{theorem}[{\cite[Theorem 4]{BodPin15}}] Let $\algebra{A}$ and $\algebra{B}$ be countable algebras over the same signature, whose clones of term functions are $\clone{A}$ and $\clone{B}$, respectively.
 Suppose that $\overline{\clone{A}}^{(1)}$ has an oligomorphic group of units and that $\algebra{B}$ is finitely generated.
-Then the following are equivalent: \begin{enumerate} \item $\algebra{B}\in \operatorname{H}\operatorname{S}\operatorname{P}^{\operatorname{fin}}(\algebra{A})$, \item the clone homomorphism $\xi\colon \clone{A}\to\clone{B}$ that maps $f^{\algebra{A}}$ to $f^{\algebra{B}}$, for all basic operations $f$, exists and is continuous. \end{enumerate} \end{theorem}
+Then the following are equivalent: \begin{enumerate} \item $\algebra{B}\in \operatorname{H}\operatorname{S}\operatorname{P}^{\operatorname{fin}}(\algebra{A})$, \item the clone homomorphism $\xi\colon \clone{A}\to\clone{B}$ that maps $f^{\algebra{A}}$ to $f^{\algebra{B}}$, for all basic operations $f$, exists and is Cauchy-continuous. \end{enumerate} \end{theorem} \begin{remark} Note that if $\clone{A}$ is closed, then Cauchy-continuous may be replaced by just continuous in the previous Theorem. \end{remark}